 Physical Therapy Guide to Benign Paroxysmal Positional Vertigo (BPPV)

-Every year, millions of people in the United States develop vertigo, a sensation that you or your surroundings are spinning.
-The sensation can be very disturbing and may increase the risk of falling.
-If you've been diagnosed with benign paroxysmal positional vertigo (BPPV), you're not alone—at least 9 out of every 100 older adults are affected, making it one of the most common types of episodic vertigo.
+Every year, millions of people in the United States develop vertigo.
+Vertigo is a feeling that you or your surroundings are spinning.
+This sensation can be alarming and may increase the risk of falling.
+Benign paroxysmal positional vertigo is one of the most common types of vertigo.
+If you have BPPV, you are not alone.
+At least nine out of every 100 older adults are affected by it.
 The good news is that BPPV is treatable.
-Your physical therapist will use unique tests to confirm vertigo, and use special exercises and maneuvers to help.
+Your physical therapist will use tests to confirm vertigo.
+They will teach you specific exercises and use special maneuvers to help you get back to the activities that you enjoy.

 What Is BPPV?

-Benign paroxysmal positional vertigo is a common inner-ear problem affecting the vestibular system, a system used to maintain balance.
-BPPV causes short periods of dizziness when your head is moved in certain positions, relative to gravity.
-Benign means that this disorder is not life threatening, and generally, the disorder is not progressive.
-Paroxysmal means that vertigo (spinning sensation) occurs suddenly.
-Positional means that the vertigo is triggered by changes in head position, most commonly when lying down, turning over in bed, or looking up.
+Benign means that this disorder is not life-threatening.
+Paroxysmal means that the spinning sensation occurs suddenly.
+Positional means that symptoms are triggered by changes in head position, such as when lying down, turning over in bed, or looking up.
 This dizzy or spinning sensation is called vertigo.

-When you move your head a certain way, the crystals move inside the canal and stimulate the nerve endings, causing you to become dizzy.
-The cause of BPPV is usually not known; however, the crystals may become loose due to trauma to the head, infection, conditions, such as Meniere’s disease, or aging.
-BPPV is more common among females, and it may be hereditary.
+When you move your head a certain way, the crystals move inside the canal and stimulate nerve endings.
+This causes you to become dizzy.
+Crystals may become loose due to:

 How Does It Feel?